ashvardanian/StringWars/README.md

 cargo build --all-features
 ```

-By default StringWa.rs links `stringzilla` in CPU mode.
+By default StringWars links `stringzilla` in CPU mode.
 If the machine has an NVIDIA GPU with CUDA installed, enable the CUDA kernels explicitly when running benches, for example:

 ```bash